Disclaimer

 A Great Dane needs a lot of exercise to maintain a healthy weight.
 They can be prone to stomach torsion, glaucoma, cataracts, hip dysplasia, and deafness.

 Glaucoma is a painful eye condition that can lead to blindness if not treated.
-It is more common in Great Danes than other dog breeds because the breed is predisposed for this condition.
+It is more common in Great Danes than other dog breeds because the breed is predisposed to this condition.
 Cataracts are another condition that can affect a Great Dane’s eyesight but is less common than glaucoma.

 What do Most Great Danes Die of?